Bixilon/Minosoft/doc/Performance.md

 Sounds like magic and it is not magic.
-If you use kotlin, you use a different style of programming and that indeed can make it faster (e.g. `map[key]?.let` vs `if map.containsKey(key)) map.get(key) …` Also language features help out here (e.g. removing recursion layers with `inline`)
+If you use kotlin, you use a different style of programming and that indeed can make it faster (e.g. `map[key]?.let` vs `if map.containsKey(key)) map.get(key) …` Also language features help out here (e.g. removing function call layers with `inline`)

 ## Dirty hacks